Holiday travel upended as forecasters warn of 'bomb cyclone'

 Michigan State Police prepared to deploy additional troopers to help motorists.
 And along Interstate 90 in northern Indiana, crews were braced to clear as much as a foot of snow as meteorologists warned of blizzard conditions there starting Thursday evening.

-More than 1,846 flights within, into or out of the U.S. had been canceled as of midday Thursday, according to the tracking site FlightAware.
-Airlines have also canceled 931 Friday flights.
-Chicago’s O’Hare and Midway airports and Denver’s airport were reporting the most cancelations.
+More than 2,156 flights within, into or out of the U.S. had been canceled as of Thursday afternoon, according to the tracking site FlightAware.
+Airlines have also canceled 1,576 Friday flights.
+Airports in Chicago and Denver were reporting the most cancelations.

 Among those with canceled flights was Ashley Sherrod, who planned to fly from Nashville to Flint, Michigan, on Thursday afternoon.
 Sherrod is now debating whether to drive or risk booking a Saturday flight she worries will be canceled.